hanami/guides/content/v2.1/views/rendering-from-actions.md

 end
 ```

-When automatically rendering a view, the request's params hash will be passed directly to the view as its arguments.
+When automatically rendering a view, the request's params hash will be passed directly to the view as its [input](/v2.1/views/input-and-exposures/).

 ## Explicit view rendering

-In many cases, you'll want to exercise greater control over the arguments you pass to your view.
-To do this, pass those arguments (along with the view itself) to `response.render`:
+In many cases, you'll want to exercise greater control over the input you pass to your view.
+To do this, pass your input (along with the view itself) to `response.render`:

 ```ruby
 # app/actions/pages/contact.rb